 - Payoff: Offering loans of between $5,000 and $35,000 to help pay off credit card debt.

 - Discover Personal Loans : From the same company as Discover credit cards.
-Offers loans of up to $25,000 with fixed interest rates as low as 6.99% and terms as long as seven years.
+Offers loans of up to $25,000 with fixed interest rates.

 - LendingClub: A leading peer-to-peer lending service that allows to you access loans from private individuals and bypass the bank altogether.